Axeloooo/Axeloooo/README.md

 <h2  align="center">👀 About Me</h2>
 <p align="center">
 I'm a Software Engineering student at the Schulich School of Engineering.
 My areas of expertise include Infrastructure as Code (IaC), Full Stack Web Development, Data Science, and Mobile Development.
 I am well-versed in cutting-edge technologies such as CI/CD, Cloud Computing, Containerization and Orchestration, Machine Learning as well as proficient in working with both Relational and Non-Relational Databases, APIs, and Testing.
-A strong proponent of Agile Methodology, I effectively employ this approach in all my projects, ensuring seamless collaboration and efficient development processes.
-My proficiency in communication and project management tools like Slack further strengthens my ability to work in dynamic team environments.
 Currently, I am actively involved in projects with TechStart, where I am contributing to the development of an innovative mobile app.
 </p>